krkrsdl2/krkrsdl2/README.en_US.md

 ## License

-This code is based on a modified 3-clause BSD license.
+The code of the Kirikiri SDL2 source (inside the `src` directory) is licensed under the MIT license.
 Please read `LICENSE` for more information.
 This project contains third-party components.
 Please view the license file in each component for more information.